 print(a)#=> abcdef

 The updating of objects referenced in the parameters passed to a function or class is governed by whether the object is mutable, in which case it is updated in place, or immutable in which case a local copy of the object is created and updated which has no effect on the passed object.
-This is described in more detail in E.34 Passing Parameters and Return Values [CSJ].
+This is described in more detail in 6.32 Passing Parameters and Return Values [CSJ].

 5. General guidance for Python